twitter/communitynotes/content/signing-up.md

 # Eligibility

-To participate in the pilot, accounts must have:
+To become a Birdwatch contributor, accounts must have:

 - ### **Verified phone number**

-This makes it more likely that participants are real people instead of bots or adversary actors.
+This makes it more likely that contributors are real people instead of bots or adversary actors.
 Learn how to [verify your phone number](https://help.twitter.com/managing-your-account/how-to-add-a-phone-number-to-your-account).

 - ### **A trusted U.S.-based phone carrier**